-Cover windows with shade screens to uncover savings
+Cover windows with shade screens or window film to uncover savings

-SRP Shade Screen Rebate program makes installation more affordable
+SRP Shade Screen and Window Film Rebates makes installation more affordable

 About 50% of the heat that enters your home comes through the windows.
-This makes shade screens one of the most effective and affordable energy-efficiency upgrades.
-While blocking heat gain, shade screens can protect your home's interior from sun damage, provide added privacy and cut cooling costs.
+This makes shade screens and window film two of the most effective and affordable energy-efficiency upgrades.
+While blocking heat gain, shade screens and window film can protect your home's interior from sun damage, provide added privacy and cut cooling costs.

-SRP is offering customers a rebate of $0.80 per square foot on professionally installed shade screens to keep their homes cooler during Phoenix's summer months.
+SRP is offering customers a rebate of $1.00 per square foot on professionally installed shade screens or window film to keep their homes cooler during Phoenix's summer months.

 Please note: In response to the COVID-19 outbreak, there could be delays in the processing and/or distribution of rebates.

-Note: For windows with a warranty, it is recommended that homeowners check with their window manufacturer or installer prior to the installation of shade screens to find out if the warranty could be voided.
-Each window manufacturer is different and how the shade screens are installed could void the warranty in whole or in portions (frame vs. glass coverage).
+Note: For windows with a warranty, it is recommended that homeowners check with their window manufacturer or installer prior to the installation of shade screens or window film to find out if the warranty could be voided.
+Each window manufacturer is different and how the shade screens or window film is installed could void the warranty in whole or in portions (frame vs. glass coverage).

-- Be a permanent SRP residential electric customer that resides in a single-family detached, single family attached (duplex, triplex or quadplex only), mobile home or apartment/condo (duplex, triplex or quadplex only).
+- Be a permanent SRP residential electric customer that resides in a single-family detached, single family attached, mobile home or apartment/condo.

-- Purchase and install new or refurbished, qualifying shade screens with a licensed contractor by April 30, 2020.
+- Purchase and install new or refurbished, qualifying shade screens or install window film with a licensed contractor by April 30, 2023.

 - Install shade screens that block at least 80% of the solar heat gain on sun-struck windows only (west-, south- and east-facing windows).